daizoru/node-thesaurus/README.md

 // TODO you can't save it yet.. but you can export the resulting JSON using: console.log(updated_thesaurus.toJson());

-// reset internal DB
+// to clear the internal dictionary thesaurus.reset()
-thesaurus.reset()

-// replace already loaded dictionary by a new one(reset and load) thesaurus.replace("./th_en_US_new.dat")
+// to replace the loaded dictionary by one loaded from the given thesaurus dat file.(reset and load) thesaurus.replace("./th_en_US_new.dat")
 ```